Lung Disease

 Lung Disease Prognosis

-The prognosis or expected outcome of lung diseases varies depending on the type of condition.
+The prognosis or expected outcome of lung diseases varies depending on the type you have.
+Generally, lung diseases that are diagnosed earlier have a better prognosis.

-Here are some survival rates for common lung diseases:
+Here are some prognostic figures for common lung diseases:

 Financial Support Options for Lung Disease

-Treating lung diseases can be expensive, especially if they aren’t covered by insurance.
+Treating lung diseases can be expensive, especially if you don’t have insurance or have a high deductible.
 Fortunately, it may be possible to access financial compensation to cover treatment costs.

 Financial options for those with lung diseases include: